ttntm/ttntm/README.md

 ### Hi there, I'm Tom 👋

-I work in software development and I also do all kinds of freelance web development.
+I work as a web developer and I also do freelance projects from time to time.

 My website can be found at [ttntm.me](https://ttntm.me) where you can get to know more [about me](https://ttntm.me/about/) and the [things I did](https://ttntm.me/work/) or read some articles in my [blog](https://ttntm.me/archive/).

+I also publish noteworthy learnings there: [ttntm.me/TIL](https://ttntm.me/TIL)

 #### Code Stats 👀